-Lenin's return to Russia in 1917 wasn't just a personal journey; it was a pivotal moment in world history, forever altering the course of the 20th century.
+Lenin's return to Russia in 1917 wasn't just a personal journey; it was a critical moment in world history, forever altering the course of the 20th century.
 His arrival set in motion a chain of events that led to the Bolshevik Revolution, the establishment of the Soviet Union, and decades of communist rule.
 Understanding when and how Lenin returned is crucial to grasping the complexities of this transformative period.

 Lenin's Return to Russia: A Turning Point in History